-(v) On December 30, 2020, the Company closed a non-brokered private placement consisting of the sale of 3,675,342 flow-through shares ("FT Share') at a price of \$0.35 per FT share for aggregate gross proceeds of \$1,286,370.
-Each FT Share is composed of one common share of the Company.
-In connection with the flow-through offering, the Company paid commissions of an aggregate of \$26,736 in cash and 76,388 finder warrants exercisable at a price of \$0.35 per common share for a period of 24 months from the closing of the offering.
-There are no premiums on the FT Shares.
-A fair value of \$19,700 was estimated using the Black-Scholes pricing model based on the following weighted average assumptions: expected dividend yield of 0%; risk free interest rate of 0.20%; expected life of 2 years; and an expected volatility of 169% based on the Company's historical trading data.
-All securities issued are subject to the applicable statutory hold period of four months and one day from the closing.
+In connection with the flow-through offering, the Company paid commissions of an aggregate of \$286,381 in cash and 908,019 finder warrants.
+Each finder warrant will entitle the holder thereof to purchase one share at an exercise price of \$0.315 per finder warrant for a period of 24 months from closing of the offering.
+A fair value of \$146,896 was estimated using the Black-Scholes pricing model based on the following weighted average assumptions: expected dividend yield of 0%; risk free interest rate of 1.14%; share price of \$0.238; expected life of 2 years; and an expected volatility of 155% based on the Company's historical trading data.